reece0310/Tutorials/README.md

-Reece Chambers - experimenting with programming languages for data visualisation.
+Experimenting with programming languages for data visualisation.